CARTAvis/manual_source/source/analysis_tools.rst

 When displaying a spatial profile with the number of pixels more than the number of screen pixels of the spatial profiler widget, a *decimated* profile will be derived and displayed to users as an enhancement of performance.
 Min/max decimation of a profile is adopted to ensure profile features are preserved.
 In other words, positive and negative peaks should stay at the same screen pixels just like displaying the full resolution profile.
 When users keep zooming in the profile, decimation with narrower and narrower intervals is applied dynamically.
 Full resolution profile is displayed when the number of screen pixels is more than the number of pixels of the profile to be displayed.

 The interactions of the spatial profiler widget are demonstrated in the section :ref:`mouse_interaction_with_charts`.
 The red vertical bar indicates the pixel where the profile is taken.
 The bottom axis shows the image coordinate, while optional world coordinate is displayed on the top axis.
-Extra options to configure the profile plot are available in the spatial profiler settings dialogue which is launched by clicking the "cog" icon at the top-right corner.
+Extra options to configure the profile plot are available in the spatial profiler settings dialog which is launched by clicking the "cog" icon at the top-right corner.
 The option "Show Mean/RMS" in the Styling tab will adopt the data in the current view to derive a mean value and an rms value, and visualize the results on the plot.
 Numerical values are also displayed at the bottom-left corner.
 Optionally, the profile can be smoothed with different methods provided in the Smoothing tab (see section :ref:`profile_smoothing`).
 The profile can be exported as a png image or a text file in tsv format via the buttons at the bottom-right corner when hovering over the plot.

 When the cursor is on the image in the image viewer, the pointed pixel value (pixel index and pixel value) will be displayed at the bottom-left corner of the spatial profiler.
 When the cursor is on the spatial profiler graph, the pointed profile data will be displayed instead.